dokku/dokku/README.md

 config:unset <app> KEY1 [KEY2 ...] - unset one or more config vars
 ```

-## SSL support
+## TLS support

-Dokku provides easy SSL support from the box.
-To enable SSL connection to your application, copy the `.crt` and `.key` files into the `/home/dokku/:app/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).
-Redeployment of the application will be needed to apply SSL configuration.
+Dokku provides easy TLS support from the box.
+To enable TLS connection to your application, copy the `.crt` and `.key` files into the `/home/dokku/:app/ssl` folder (notice, file names should be `server.crt` and `server.key`, respectively).
+Redeployment of the application will be needed to apply TLS configuration.
 Once it is redeployed, the application will be accessible by `https://` (redirection from `http://` is applied as well).

 ## Upgrading